enthought/edge-examples/Externally-Hosted/README.md

 python -m ci build
 ```

-You can run this application in debug mode without Edge authentication integration using:
+You can run this application in debug mode without Edge login integration using:

 ```commandline
 python -m ci watch